plutomi/plutomi/README.md

 We use [AWS CDK](https://aws.amazon.com/cdk/) to deploy a couple of resources like setting up [SES](https://aws.amazon.com/ses/) for emails, [SNS](https://aws.amazon.com/sns/) to receive email events like opens, clicks, bounces, etc., and a [queue](https://aws.amazon.com/sqs/) to put those events in.

-We also use Cloudflare for DNS, CDN, WAF and R2 for storage.
+We also use [Cloudflare](https://www.cloudflare.com/) for DNS, CDN, WAF and R2 for storage, and [Axiom](https://axiom.co/) for logging although this is optional.

 We _plan_ to add:

-- NATS for asynchronous communication streams
+- NATS as a message broker
-- Multiple consumers to read from NATS Jetstream and the email events queue
+- An events consumer to process NATS and SQS messages
-- MeiliSearch/ElasticSearch for full text search
+- MeiliSearch for full text search
-- DuckDB/ClickHouse for analytics
+- ClickHouse for analytics
-- Prometheus/Loki/Grafana for monitoring & logging

 ### Running Locally